Best Time to Visit New York City in 2023 (By a Local)

 When to Visit New York City for Good Weather

 The weather in New York City can be unpredictable, but September and May are consistently pleasant and comfortable.
 Central Park is full of colorful foliage and beautiful blooming trees and flowers, which you can take in thanks to mild weather.
+See our guide to what to do in Central Park to plan your visit.

 In my experience, September and May are ideal for a mix of outdoor and indoor activities.
 Plus, you’ll avoid the humidity that takes over the city during the summer and the chilly temperatures of the winter months.
 There are always things to do in New York no matter the season, which we’ll discuss later on in the article.